lazaritomak/iReport-User-Interface/README.md

 2. Limit video duration ✘
 3. Validate text content ✔
 4. Change image storage to internal ✔
-5. Increase video thumbnail size.✔
+5. Increase video thumbnail size.✔ changed to ✘, due to removal of video feature
-6. Change video thumbnail orientation ✔
+6. Change video thumbnail orientation ✔ changed to ✘, due to removal of video feature
 7. Fixed orientation and formatting for Status Reports ✘

-*(Minor TODO list can be done upon completion of main modules)*
+8. UI is now configured to display properly when viewed in landscape mode ✔

 APK Location:
 =